treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

   Successive steps are controlled by Spark/Hadoop to output, and correspond to the Hadoop OutputCommitter protocol.
-* **Setup (job/task TBD)**: Create a new branch for this job/task.
-Its name is predictable from the job ID and/or task ID, so can be easily found again.
+* **Setup job**: Create a new branch for this job.
+Its name is predictable from the output path[^2] and contains the output path.
+Because it is predictable tasks will be able to find and use that branch.
+This occurs once.

+  Because the branch can depend only on the output path, this scheme will **not** work for multi-writer synchronization.
+We shall have to find some other way of connecting tasks to their write job at that stage.

   In "overwrite" mode, immediately delete the entire subtree of the intended output path, and possibly delete branches of previous tasks.
 This handles cases where the names of the objects written by the output format change, for instance because of repartitioning to a smaller (or different) number of partitions or because of nondeterminism in the names of the objects.
+* **Setup task**: Identify the job branch, and set the working directory to `<JOB_BRANCH>/<PATH>/_temporary/<TASK_ID>/`.
+This occurs once for each output task attempt, so at least once for each file partition.
-* **Write objects**: Everything is written to its correct path on the branch.
+* Tasks therefore write to a task-specific temporary prefix of the output path, on the job branch.
-* **[HOC] Commit**: Merge back to the original branch.
+* **Commit task**: Copy files from the task working directory to their intended location on the job branch `<JOB_BRANCH>/<PATH>/`.
+Use either the upcoming "copy object" API (if supported) or the existing "stage object" API.
+This adds another link to a staged object, so it is supported as a metadata-only operation.
+It occurs once for each successful task, so once for each file partition.
+* **Commit job**:
+  1. Delete all objects in working directories under `<JOB_BRANCH>/<PATH>/_temporary/`.
+All successful task objects were committed by their tasks and are retained under `<JOB_BRANCH>/<PATH>/`;
+	 all failed task objects are deleted here.
+So no temporary objects remain and all desired objects exist under `<JOB_BRANCH>/<PATH>/`.
+  1. Commit all staged objects.
+  1. Merge the job branch back to the output branch, determining the mode to use by the Hadoop SaveMode.

+  This occurs once, but obviously the deletion phase deletes one object for each task attempt.

+[^2] We _cannot_ use the job ID to identify the job branch: Spark can create tasks for the same actual write job that use a different job context and ID!

 ## Properties